For more information, contact us at:

 Event Location and Parking

 Jacksonville, FL 32224 - 2678

 The University Center offers complimentary parking to all event attendees.
 You can find driving instructions at the below link:

 During the event, attendees were provided with seven votes with instructions to cast one vote per poster.
 Winners of the symposium were decided based on the number of votes received.
 Winners were recognized with cash prizes and certification awards.
-Mr. Sam Perone, Managing Director at Merrill lynch and Mr. Khwaja Shaik, Vice President at Bank of America along with Dr. Sherif Elfayoumy, CCEC Associate Dean, and Dr. Judith Solano Director Emerita presented cash prizes and award certificates to winners of the symposium.
+School of Computing Advisory Board members along with Dr. Sherif Elfayoumy, School of Computing Director presented cash prizes and award certificates to winners of the symposium.